MoatLab/FEMU/docs/devel/qapi-code-gen.rst

 generator, which uses them for implicit union enums and array types, respectively.

-Command names, and member names within a type, should be all lower case with words separated by a hyphen.
+Command names, member names within a type, and feature names should be all lower case with words separated by a hyphen.
 However, some existing older commands and complex types use underscore; when extending them, consistency is preferred over blindly avoiding underscore.

 Event names should be ALL_CAPS with words separated by underscore.